pablovegan/Python-tips-tools/README.md

 They can be helpful to understand the code, create documentation or even catch errors using tools like `mypy`.

-Elaborate type hints such as `Callable` or `Sequence` can be found in the [`typing` library](https://docs.python.org/es/3/library/typing.html).
+More elaborate type hints such as `Callable` or `Sequence` can be found in the [`typing` library](https://docs.python.org/es/3/library/typing.html).
 Note that after Python 3.10 the operator `|` can be used as an "or" between different types (same use as `Union`).
 For example, this function accepts either a float or an integer and outputs an integer.

 ```Python
 def float_to_int(variable: float | int) -> int: